 - a pipeline constructed or to be constructed by a public authority;

 - pipeline constructed or to be constructed situated wholly within the boundaries of land and designed for use solely for the residential, business, commercial or industrial purposes carried out on that land;

 - a pipeline constructed or to be constructed for the purpose of the supply of water (including for irrigation), the drainage of land or the conveyance of waste water, mine water, aqueous slurries of minerals, mineral concentrates or mineral tailings;

 - a pipeline of the prescribed class constructed or to be constructed for the conveyance of dangerous goods within the meaning of the Road and Rail Transport (Dangerous Goods) Act 1997;

 - a pipeline constructed or to be constructed for returning petroleum to a natural reservoir, conveying petroleum for use for the purposes of petroleum exploration operations or operations for the recovery of petroleum, or for conveying petroleum that is to be flared or vented;

 - any pipeline so determined by the Minister for Energy not to be a pipeline as prescribed under the Pipelines Act 1967.

-Under the Pipelines Regulation 2005, all pipeline operators must develop and implement a Safety and Operating Plan, which is then used to monitor the ongoing performance of the pipeline operator.
+Under the Pipelines Regulation 2013, all pipeline operators must develop and implement a Pipeline Management Plan, which is then used to monitor the ongoing performance of the pipeline operator.